fncbook/fnc/book/localapprox/B-splines.md

 %interpolant as $\sum c_k H_k(x)$, using the hat function basis.
 This
 %basis has many attractive features, but its second order accuracy is
 %mediocre, and the resulting interpolant lacks a continuous derivative.
-%By changing the basis functions we can improve on both counts---at
+%By changing the basis functions we can improve on both counts—at
 %a cost.
 %
 %%  in two equivalent ways: first, from the point of view of a